seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Extern

-Used for declaring external C/C++ imports.
+Marks the start of definitions for C/C++ imports.

 /linkto Integration-with-native-code \linkto